branden-chaisorn/Mission-Seattle/README.md

 - Fully automated build system.
 On a larger scale having thorough testing on the whole code base.
 I would additionally spend time to generate some code coverage metrics (though that metric and chasing 100% isn't always a worth while goal).
+- I had trouble with finding any venues with URLs from the search api.
+In the future, if the details page needed to be more fleshed out, I would query the venue details API foursquare has and display information from that response in the venue detail section.
+The venue details API seems to have possibly a different URL than one that would be given from the search api.
 - Find a replacement for Findbugs for Kotlin to find simple code mistakes.
 - Make more improvements on the venue detail UI
 - Add Crashlytics or some sort of analytics around crashes so debugging would be easier